 Visitation is a privilege and not a right.
 The Department of Housing and Residence Life reserves the right to suspend or cancel visitation at any time.
-Residents are responsible for all actions of their guests and are responsible for informing them of housing rules and regulations.
-The University allow students to have guests of the opposite sex visit their room at specified times.
+Residents are responsible for all actions of their guests and are responsible for informing their guestof housing rules and regulations.
+The University allow students to have guests visit their room at specified times.
 Co-ed visitation at times other than those specified is prohibited and violators are subject to a fine and disciplinary action.